morganprieur/p9_litrevu/tech_watch.md

 ## Chosen technologies

-### IDE
+### IDE VSCode

 *  Name/doc link: (VS Code)[https://code.visualstudio.com/docs]
 *  Reasons:
     - I've been using it since more than 3 years.
-    Although I am using only a few of its fonctionnalities, they are enough to show to me its interest:
+    Although I am using only a few of its fonctionnalities, they are enough to show to me its first interests:
     - It's a Microsoft software, then it's easy to rely to and use GitHub, that earns to Microsoft too.
     - The extensions system allows to get specified tools for each of the languages and/or technos that we are using.
     - The docs are relatively complete, but the help's forums give a lot of solvings and tricks with this IDE.
+    - It's the most ever used IDE since at least 2020, and the most maintained of the Microsoft softwares.

 **After having chosen the IDE, we have to chose some extensions to work with...**